 We need add the human consequences, as they MUST be addressed in times when people see fast digitalization as a threat.
 Each organization, and in manufacturing it is certainly a key element, must realize the impact of automation and that it has a role in society, whereby overlooking human costs can lead to further erosion of brand equity and trust and declines in consumer confidence and buying ‘power’.

-More resources on Industry 4.0 and the digital transformation of manufacturing in 2017 and beyond
+More resources on Industry 4.0 and the digital transformation of manufacturing

 Of course we didn’t tackle all manufacturing challenges and digital transformation opportunities nor the evolutions in specific manufacturing industries.